piolalessandro/pec-retriever/README.md

 #### containerized environment

-generate a **.env.production** file in the root folder of the project and copy the **.env** variables with production values, then build and run the Docker image.
+generate a **.env.production** file in the root folder of the project and copy the **.env** variables with production values, then build and run the Docker image, then follow the **local environment** instructions.

 ```bash
 yarn